auth0/docs/articles/api-auth/tutorials/verify-access-token.md

 description: How an API can verify a bearer JWT access token
 toc: true
 ---

-# Verify Access Tokens
+# Verify Access Tokens for Custom APIs

 <%= include('../../_includes/_pipeline2') %>

-When an API receives a request with a bearer access token, the first thing to do is to validate the token.
-This consists of a series of steps, and if any of these fails then the request _must_ be rejected.
+When a custom API receives a request with a bearer [access token](/tokens/access-token), the first thing to do is to validate the token.
+At Auth0, an access token used for a custom API is formatted as a [JSON Web Token](/jwt).
+Validating the token consists of a series of steps, and if any of these fails then the request _must_ be rejected.

 This document lists all the validations that your API should perform:

 - Check that the JWT is well formed
 - Check the signature
 - Validate the standard claims